mayabenowitz/Maya.Benowitz/README.md

 [Machine Learning in Graph-Based Hilbert Spaces](https://static1.squarespace.com/static/5b6a93759772ae3555c31081/t/5be7b8beb8a0453fd322e717/1541912767242/_system_appendPDF_proof_hi.pdf)
 **Maya Benowitz**
-_Submitted to the Journal of Graph Theory_
+_Submitted to the Journal of Graph Theory, 2018_

 You can use the [editor on GitHub](https://github.com/mayabenowitz/portfolio/edit/master/README.md) to maintain and preview the content for your website in Markdown files.